soumas/websitemon/README.md

 # websitemon
-websitemon is a simple java CLI tool which checks whether the call to one or more URLs is answered with the HTTP code 200 (OK).
+websitemon is a simple java CLI tool which checks whether the call to one or more URLs is answered with the expected HTTP code (defaults to 200).
 It also offers the option of notifying an email address if any check fails.
 I have implemented the tool for my own use and would like to share it here - maybe it will also be helpful for someone else.

 ## basic usage